 The Japanese fleet left for the Southern Ocean at the start of December.

 The governments of New Zealand, Australia, the Netherlands and the United States in December jointly condemned in advance any confrontations that could threaten human life, and called on both sides to act responsibly.

 The governments say they are disappointed that the Japanese fleet intends to hunt whales again.

 Commercial whaling has been banned worldwide since 1986 but Japan justifies its annual hunts in the Southern Ocean as lethal scientific research.

-Next story in National: NZ ready to help flood-stricken Queensland
+Next story in New Zealand: NZ ready to help flood-stricken Queensland